 The name of the Union shall be Loughborough Students' Union (referred to hereinafter as the Union).
 The Union is the Students' Union of Loughborough University (hereinafter referred to as the University) referred to in the Statutes, Loughborough College (hereinafter referred to as the College) and the Royal National Institute of the Blind Vocational College (hereinafter referred to as the RNIB).

-2. OBJECTIVES
+2. OBJECTs & POwers

-The objectives of the Union will be:
+The Union’s objects are the advancement of education of Students at Loughborough University, Loughborough College and the RNIB Vocational College (Loughborough) for the public benefit by:

+:

-To enrich and enhance the educational experience of its members as people as well as intellects, and in particular to provide opportunities for members to develop their personal maturity, leadership, and communications and other skills.
+enriching and enhancing the educational experience of its members as people as well as intellects, and in particular to providing opportunities for members to develop their personal maturity, leadership, and communications and other skills.

-To be the principal body representing its members' views and interests within their institutions, to the local community and nationally.
+acting as the principal body representing its members' views and interests within their institutions, to the local community and nationally.